 Sustainability Initiatives at Stokehouse Precinct

 For Stokehouse Precinct sustainability is not an afterthought – it is integral to the design, construction and operation of our venue.
-This has been demonstrated with Stokehouse Precinct being the first restaurant to target a 5 star ‘Australian Excellence’ Green Star Design & As Built Rating.
+This has been demonstrated with Stokehouse Precinct having recently achieved a 5 star ‘Australian Excellence’ Green Star Design & As Built Rating.

 Sustainability in Design

 Drinking Water Reduction